-1.1 What methods of alternative dispute resolution are available and frequently used in your jurisdiction?
+11.1 What methods of alternative dispute resolution are available and frequently used in your jurisdiction?
 Arbitration/Mediation/Expert Determination/Tribunals (or other specialist courts)/Ombudsman?
 (Please provide a brief overview of each available method.)

-Arbitration and mediation are the most commonly used methods of alternate dispute resolution in Connecticut.
+Arbitration and mediation are the most commonly used methods of ADR in Connecticut.
 Parties are always free to utilise private mediators, arbitrators and experts.

-The Connecticut Judicial Branch also provides litigants with access to a variety of court-annexed alternate dispute resolution programmes.
+The Connecticut Judicial Branch also provides litigants with access to a variety of court-annexed ADR programmes.
 For example, parties to a civil action in which a judgment is expected to be less than \$50,000 may participate in the court-annexed non-binding arbitration programme.
 Conn.
-Gen. Stat. § 52-549u, et seq.

-Parties to a civil action may also participate in a judicial alternative dispute resolution (J-ADR) if settlement is feasible, but would take longer than a half-day.
-Conn.
-Gen. Stat. § 51-5a.
+Gen. Stat. §§ 52-549u et seq.
+Parties to a civil action may also participate in a judicial ADR if settlement is feasible but would take longer than half a day.

 Certain contract cases involving money damages of less than \$50,000 may be eligible for referral to the court's fact-finding programme.
 Conn.
-Gen. Stat. § 52-549n, et seq.
-The court-appointed fact-finder determines the matters in controversy submitted to him, and prepares a finding of fact, which includes an award of damages, if applicable.
+Gen. Stat. §§ 52-549n et seq.
+The court-appointed fact-finder determines the matters in controversy submitted to him or her and prepares a finding of fact, which includes an award of damages, if applicable.
 The parties may object to the findings, and the court is free to accept or reject the fact-finder's determination.

-1.2 What are the laws or rules governing the different methods of alternative dispute resolution?
+11.2 What are the laws or rules governing the different methods of alternative dispute resolution?

-The rules governing the court-annexed alternate dispute resolution programmes are set forth in the aforementioned statutes.
-Parties utilising private mediators and arbitrators - e.g., the American Arbitration Association or JAMS - must adhere to those servicers' rules
+The rules governing the court-annexed ADR programmes are set forth in the aforementioned statutes.
+Parties utilising private mediators and arbitrators - e.g., the American Arbitration Association or JAMS - must adhere to those servicers' rules.

-1.3 Are there any areas of law in your jurisdiction that cannot use Arbitration/Mediation/Expert Determination/Tribunals/Ombudsman as a means of alternative dispute resolution?
+11.3 Are there any areas of law in your jurisdiction that cannot use Arbitration/Mediation/Expert Determination/Tribunals/Ombudsman as a means of alternative dispute resolution?